rmitsuboshi/miniboosts/README.md

     - LP/QP solver

-I'm also planning to implement the other booster/weak-learner in the future.
+I'm also planning to implement the other booster/weak-learner.

 ## How to use